 In the short to medium term, you really don’t want it to change.
 It can be adjusted a little bit, though.
 I think sometimes what happens two or three years down the road is that a company will change it 10%, perhaps a word here or there because they’ve learned more about their business.
 They might make it a little bit more clear because they’re really narrowing the mission.
 But in the first handful of years, you generally don’t want to change the mission statement beyond that because then it has a significant ripple effect through everything else — the strategy, the OKRs, the initiatives, the execution.
 In the long term, there are companies that have achieved some level of success and now their eyes are wider.
 Perhaps Amazon’s mission statement has changed over the years as they’ve gone from selling books, to selling everything, to now AWS and grocery stores.
 And that’s a widening of the mission because they have so many more resources to go after more opportunities.
 But generally, for most companies, if you’re looking for the first handful or so of years, you don’t want to change it or you don’t want to change it much.
 The mission statement is the specific words in which you’re articulating the mission.
 And that you might tweak that, even if you don’t want to tweak it that often.
 But the mission itself is something deeper if you’ve actually gone through this process and uncovered it.

-Goals and OKRs are near and dear to our heart at Koan.
+Goals and OKRs are essential.
 Is it important to have a mission and strategy before trying to set your goals?
 Or can you just dive in and say, “hey, let’s put that other high-level stuff aside for a second and just figure out our goals”?

 I had a client that I walked into a couple of years ago that did that.
 In the first session, they showed me their strategy.
 And their strategy was a bunch of goals.
 And in fact, they were really well thought out goals.
 And these folks were executors and I don’t doubt that they would have achieved most if not all of those goals.
 But those goals were annual goals.
 And a strategy looks well beyond one year.
 It’s looking to achieve the mission and the vision.
 Just achieving this year’s goals doesn’t necessarily set you up to achieve the mission or the vision.
 Achieving the mission and vision may be multiple chess moves over multiple years.
 And so I think it’s important to have both a mission and a vision to inform the strategy.
 Then the strategy not only informs what you’re going to achieve this year for this year’s sake, but what you’re going to achieve this year to set yourself up for what’s next with the mission and vision.